 Version 8.3 introduced the AWS virtual appliance with support for a mixed deployment of Cloud and on-premises appliances.
 After upgrading to RSA Authentication Manager 8.3 or 8.4, you can deploy the AWS virtual appliance.

 |Hyper-V virtual appliance|

-RSA Authentication Manager 8.4 includes the software fixes in the cumulative Patch 2 for version 8.3, and additional Patch 3 security fixes that are listed in Fixed Issues on page 1.
-Applying version 8.4 removes any software fixes that are not included in the cumulative Patch 2 for version 8.3 or listed in Fixed Issues on page 1.
+RSA Authentication Manager 8.4 includes the software fixes in the cumulative Patch 2 for version 8.3, and additional Patch 3 security fixes that are listed in Fixed Issues.
+Applying version 8.4 removes any software fixes that are not included in the cumulative Patch 2 for version 8.3 or listed in Fixed Issues.
 To obtain these all of the software fixes in Patch 3 and later version 8.3 patches, you must apply version 8.4 patches as they become available.

 You can apply the version 8.4 update from a Windows shared folder, an NFS share, or a DVD or CD.
 Version 8.3 Patch 4 is required to upload version 8.4 with a web browser from your local machine.